-In the work of Spencer, Baldwin and Piaget, the motor of social progress is rooted in the laws of life itself: moral progress through natural adaptation, antithetical to all interventionism, from the parts to the whole that they make up, a whole which evolves under a differentiating tension to the attainment of perfection of the fit between parts; moral progress through genetic development of the plastic capacities of the mind, capacities progressing through the survival of those best adapted to the social order organized in terms of the ideal, where all external discipline disappears; and, lastly, moral progress through a rising set of equilibria between wholes and parts, a set energized by a vital tension towards the ideal equilibrium where whole and parts are reciprocally preserved.
-Perfection of the human species is opposed, according to these three philosophical-scientific dynamics, to the mediations and forms of authority expressing the intellectual and moral underachievement of earlier periods.
+In the work of Spencer, Baldwin and Piaget, the motor of social progress is rooted in the laws of life itself; moral progress through natural adaptation, antithetical to all interventionism, from the parts to the whole that they make up, all that evolves under a differentiating tension to the attainment of perfection of the fit between parts; moral progress through genetic development of the plastic capacities of the mind, capacities progressing through the survival of those best adapted to the social order organised in terms of the ideal, where all external discipline disappears; moral progress lastly through a rising set of equilibria between wholes and parts, a set energized by a vital tension towards the ideal equilibrium where whole and parts are reciprocally preserved.
+Perfection of the human species is opposed according to these three philosophical-scientific dynamics, to the mediations authority expressing the of intellectual underachievement of earlier periods.
 These works in which progressive ideas in education are rooted also contain a prophetic dimension that is not a secondary concern in them, as has been shown.
-Through an extrapolation from the laws of biological life to human and social life, the philosophers who are at work behind the scientists reveal the immanent presence of the divine in the world, move the golden age to the end of time, and find in the laws of life the modern meaning of the religious and, by bringing them to light, find some precepts for politics and education that are thought to favour social and human improvement, and to pave the way towards the ideal.
+Through an extrapolation from the laws of biological life to human and social life, the philosophers who are at work behind the scientists reveal the immanent presence of the divine in the world, move the golden age to the end of time, and find in the laws of life the modern meaning of the religious and by bringing them to light, find some precepts for politics and education that are thought to favour social and human improvement, and to pave the way towards the ideal.